Gl0w1amp/SbMCon-test/README.md

 # SbMCon-test
-A web-based tool for testing StrawBerryMilk series controllers.
+A GUI tool for configuring StrawBerryMilk series controllers.